 Anyone who owns a shower curtain knows one thing for sure: It’s going to engulf them as soon as they turn the water on.
-This strange phenomenon is called the shower-curtain effect, and while there’s no conclusive explanation for why running water causes shower curtains to billow inward, there is one prevailing theory put forth by David Schmidt, assistant professor of mechanical and industrial engineering at the University of Massachusetts Amherst.
+This strange phenomenon is called the shower-curtain effect, and while there’s no conclusive explanation for why running water causes shower curtains to billow inward, there is one prevailing theory put forth by David Schmidt, professor of mechanical and industrial engineering at the University of Massachusetts Amherst.
 Here’s how it goes:

 The water spraying from the shower head creates a horizontal vortex, sort of like a sideways tornado.
 But unlike tornadoes, this vortex doesn’t die out, because it’s continuously driven by the running water.
 The center of this vortex, similar to the center — or the “eye” — of a cyclone, contains a low-pressure zone that sucks the shower curtain inward.